This example shows how to obtain a step response and step response data for a discrete-time dynamic system model.

 Create a discrete-time transfer function model and plot its response to a step input at t = 0.

 H = tf([-0.06,0.4],[1,-1.6,0.78],0.1); stepplot(H)

-For discrete-time models, stepplot plots the response at multiples of the sampling period, assuming a hold between samples.
+the response at multiples of the sample time, assuming a hold between

 [y,t] = step(H,0.5:0.1:2.5);